MAURITANIA (Oct 16-22, 2022)

 Located on the Atlantic coast of the Sahara Desert, the coastal strip of shifting sandbanks and sandy beaches is mostly left empty and allowed to flood.
 Nouakchott is largely flat and only a few meters above sea level.
 It is threatened by the sand dunes advancing from its eastern side which pose a daily problem.
 Most buildings are one-story.

 Economy.
 90% of the city’s economic activity consists of informal transactions.
-Some inhabitants have multiple addresses and maintain strong ties with their regions of origin, at times returning for labor.
+Some inhabitants have multiple addresses and maintain strong ties with their regions of origin, at times returning for labour.

 Nouakchott has a Chinese-built deepwater port that opened in 1986.
 Nouakchott–Oumtounsy International Airport (NKC), opened in 2016.